In this post I’m going to show you the most interesting Mauritius attractions that you should put into your bucket list.

 Sir Seewoosagur Ramgoolam Botanical Garden

-The Sir Seewoosagur Ramgoolam Botanical Garden, also called the Pamplemousses Botanical Garden, is a popular tourist attraction in the north part of the island.
+The Sir Seewoosagur Ramgoolam Botanical Garden, also called the Pamplemousses Botanical Garden, is a popular tourist attraction in the north of Mauritius.

-This is the oldest botanical garden in the Southern Hemisphere and it has some spectacular plants.
+This is one of the oldest botanical gardens in the Southern Hemisphere and it has some spectacular plants.

 L’Aventure du Sucre (all about sugar)